crccheck/django-object-actions/README.rst

 Programmatically Enabling Object Admin Actions
 ``````````````````````````````````````````````

-You can programatically enabled and disable registered object actions by defining
+You can programatically enable and disable registered object actions by defining
 your own custom ``get_object_actions()`` method.
 In this example, certain actions
 only apply to certain object states (i.e. You should not be able to close an company
 account if the account is already closed)::